vinyldns/vinyldns/modules/docs/src/main/tut/portal/batch-changes.md

 * <span class="important">**NEW**</span> **Records in shared zones.** All users are permitted to create new records or update unowned records in shared zones.

 #### Supported record types
+<<<<<<< HEAD
 * Current supported record types for batch change are: **A**, **AAAA**, **CNAME**, **PTR**, **TXT**, and **MX**.
 * Additionally, there are **A+PTR** and **AAAA+PTR** types that will be processed as separate A (or AAAA) and PTR changes in the VinylDNS backend.
 Deletes for **A+PTR** and **AAAA+PTR** require Input Name and Record Data.
+* Supported record types for records in shared zones may vary.
+Contact your VinylDNS administrators to find the allowed record types.
+This does not apply to zone administrators or users with specific ACL access rules.

 #### Requirements
 * Batch change requests must contain at least one change.